-Target Faces Chaos As Cash Registers Go Offline
+Target Cash Registers Back Online After Chaotic Nationwide Tech Failure

+Target's cash registers are functioning again after stores nationwide were hobbled by a computer crash.

+"After an initial but thorough review, we can confirm that this was not a data breach or security-related issue, and no guest information was compromised at any time," Target announced.
+"We appreciate all of our store team members who worked quickly to assist guests and thank everyone involved for their patience."

-Red carts full of merchandise piled up at Targets nationwide as customers abandoned their shopping due to a computer failure at the cash registers.
+Earlier Saturday, red carts full of merchandise piled up at Target stores nationwide as customers abandoned their shopping trips when a computer failure hit the cash registers.

-"We're aware that guests are currently unable to make purchases at Target stores.
-Our teams are troubleshooting now and we apologize for the inconvenience," the company said in a tweet.

-NPR's Alina Selyukh reported that staff at Target's branch in Columbia Heights, Washington, D.C., sent all shoppers out and said the problem had affected all locations and all stores.
+NPR's Alina Selyukh reported that staff at Target's store in the Columbia Heights neighborhood of Washington, D.C., sent all shoppers out and said the problem had affected all locations and all stores.

 We’re aware that guests are currently unable to make purchases at Target stores.
 Our teams are troubleshooting now and we apologize for the inconvenience.
 We will provide an update as soon as possible.— Target (@Target) June 15, 2019